 The slang terms for powdered cocaine are so numerous that it’s almost impossible to list them all here.
 Some of the most popular include:

-- Big bloke, Big C, Big flake, Big rush.
+- Big bloke, Big C, Big flake, or Big rush

-- Birdie Powder, Bouncing Powder, Bolivian Marching Powder.
+- Birdie Powder, Bouncing Powder, or Bolivian Marching Powder

 The list goes on and on and varies across the country according to region.